versionone/VersionOne.SDK.Java.APIClient/README.md

 </dependency>
 ```

-## Using the Java SDK
+## Connecting  to VersionOne

 Using the Java SDK is as simple as making a reference to the VersionOne.SDK.Java.APIClient-XXX.jar in your Java project, then providing connection information to the main connector objects within the Java SDK.

-There are three possible ways to connect to your VersionOne instance using the SDK.
+There are multiple ways to connect to your VersionOne instance using the SDK.
 Before you attempt to connect, find out whether your VersionOne instance uses VersionOne authentication or Windows Integrated Authentication.
-You need to create an instance of IMetaModel and and instance of IServices and provide them with connection information via instances of the V1APIConnector.
+You need to create an instance of IMetaModel and and instance of IServices and provide them with connection information via instances of the V1APIConnector object.

-### Configuration: open the APIConfiguration.properties file in your .jar file.
+### Setting the APIConfiguration.properties file

 Open (not extract) the .jar file using an archiving tool such as 7zip or peaZip.
 Navigate to "\com\versionone\apiclient\", and edit the APIConfiguration.properties file to reflect properly your environment.
 By default, the samples will run against a temporary remote instance of VersionOne.

-Configuration Definitions:

-V1Url: The URL of your instance of the VersionOne software.
-It's the URL you use to login.

-V1UserName: The VersionOne user name that the API will impersonate as it executes.
-Must be an existing user in the system.

-***Important Note: if you would like to use Windows authentication so that the API logs into VersionOne using the currently logged on user, please leave the V1UserName property blank.

-V1Password: The VersionOne user password that the API will need to login to the instance.
-Leave this blank if you are using Windows authentication.

-MetaUrl: The URI path to meta.
-You should not need to change this setting under normal circumstances.

-DataUrl: The URI path to retrieve data.
-You should not need to change this setting under normal circumstances.

-ConfigUrl: The URI path to retrieve VersionOne configuration info through the API.
-You should not need to change this setting under normal circumstances.

-ProxyUrl: If you use a proxy server to logon to your VersionOne instance then provide the address here.

-ProxyUserName: The user that should authenticate to the proxy server.

-ProxyPassword: The password for the proxy user above.

 <table summary="System Names" cellspacing="0" cellpadding="0" border="0">
 <thead>